highway007/C3D-tensorflow-py3/README.md

 # C3D-tensorflow

+I changed something about py2 to py3 ,now it works on py2

 This is a repository trying to implement [C3D-caffe][5] on tensorflow,useing models directly converted from original C3D-caffe.
 Be aware that there are about 5% video-level accuracy margin on UCF101 split1  between our implement in tensorflow and  the original C3D-caffe.